felipecoder/igorl1/README.md

 </a>
 <br />

-<h4>Hi, I'm Igor Oliveira, a development student from Brazil 🇧🇷.
+<h4>Hi, I'm Igor Oliveira, a student of development from Brazil 🇧🇷.
 I'm currently on 10th grade, and trying to study everytime about backend development.</h4>

 ---